Tips for Sleeping on Hot Nights

 As the UK is in the midst of a rare heatwave, this is a good time to address the problems of sleeping on hot nights.
 Even for people without sleep disordered breathing, getting the best sleep as possible during these heatwaves will have an affect on how we feel the following day, and for those of us who aren't fortunate to have good weather for most of the year, we want to enjoy these sunny days!

-These tips are given by Kath Hope who uses a mask for sleeping and one of Hope2Sleep's trustees, Samantha Backway, a specialist sleep nurse who regularly educates her own patients in the sleep clinic who struggle sleeping with their CPAP during hot weather.
+These tips are given by Kath Hope who uses a mask for sleeping and one of Hope2Sleep's Chairman, Samantha Backway, a specialist sleep nurse who regularly educates her own patients in the sleep clinic who struggle sleeping with their CPAP during hot weather.

 The first section is for everyone, regardless of whether you need to wear a mask during sleep:-

 - Keeping the curtains or blinds drawn during the day will keep the bedroom cool.

 - Create a through draught by opening windows at the front and back of the house and leave the bedroom doors open.

 - Try hanging a damp sheet in front of open window as this can create cool breeze.

 - For those fortunate to have air conditioning then keeping it running during the day will help cool the bedroom, but it is not always recommended to keep it on during the night, as I found out when once on holiday in Spain.
 I woke up in the night feeling very ill with my head throbbing and an extremely bad sore throat.
 This progressed into a full blown chest infection, and it was the Spanish chemist who told me that air conditioning during sleep can make people ill.
 I later also found out that there have been studies stating air conditioning can affect the body's ability to produce natural hormones, and some of these hormones work to naturally assist with our immune system.
 See this article by an air conditioning company 'can air conditioning when sleeping make you ill?'